 Slow-Roasted Broccoli and Cauliflower with Curry

 I love roasted vegetables and this Slow Roasted Broccoli and Cauliflower with Curry was such a tasty combination.
 Plus this recipe is low-carb, Keto, low-glycemic, gluten-free, dairy-free, vegan, Paleo, Whole 30, South Beach Diet Phase One, and perfect for Meatless Monday!
-Use the Diet-Type Index to find more recipes like this one.
+Use Side Dishes to find more recipes like this one.

 It’s not hard to notice that I’m a huge fan of roasted vegetables, is it?
 And this site has plenty of recipes for Roasted Broccoli and Roasted Cauliflower.
 But I’ve never combined those two vegetables in a roasted vegetable dish, and usually crunchy vegetables are roasted at high heat for a short time, so this recipe for Slow-Roasted Broccoli and Cauliflower with Curry takes a completely different approach.

 I found the recipe idea in a Fine Cooking publication called Roasting, but I couldn’t find the recipe online anywhere.
 First bite-sized pieces of broccoli, cauliflower, and red onion slices (optional) are tossed with olive oil, curry powder, minced garlic, and some salt.
 Then the vegetables are roasted at low heat for an hour or more, a cooking technique that infuses the vegetables with the curry flavor but still keeps them fairly crisp when they’re done.

 This roasted broccoli and cauliflower was loaded with curry flavor and I loved the delightful addition of a squeeze of lime at the table!
 If you’re not already a Fine Cooking fan, I really think it’s the best food publication you can buy, and this recipe is another winner from them.